-Strategy Implemented in 2024-2025 Strategy Continued From 2025-2026 Strategy Continued From 2026-2027 Strategy Continued From 2027-2028 Strategy Continued From 2028-2029 GOALS (STRATEGIES IN BULLETS) Advance stakeholder engagement and communications by: Use student voice to increase clubs, student mentorship, and leadership opportunities.
-Continuing to engage parents in School Council through more community speaker series such as Orenda, LUNA, based on surveying parents for areas of interest Provide multiple feedback loops to inform, consult, and collaborate with community to guide decisions including parent survey for more voice.
-Find innovative ways to communicate the story of Big Rock School in those areas that scored low on AEAM and FSD Assurance Survey and any new initiatives/changes that are implemented.
-Advance evidence-based continuous improvement and assurance by: Evidence-informed decision-making: Ensure a continuous improvement cycle in which participants are persistently attentive to gathering ongoing, triangulated evidence to inform next steps.
-Develop and use quality Level A assessments along with validity marking to indicate impact on learning and next steps.
-Analyze provincial data and assessments to identify areas of strengths and next steps.
-MEASURES AND TARGETS: PROVINCIAL & LOCAL Parent Involvement (AEAM): Increase/maintain in percentage of teachers and parents satisfied with parental involvement in decisions about their child's education.
-School Improvement (AEAM): Increase/maintain percentage of teachers, parents and students indicating that their school and schools in their jurisdiction have improved or stayed the same the last three years.
-Quality of Education (AEAM): Increase/maintain percentage of teachers, parents and students satisfied with the overall quality of basic education.
-Stakeholder Engagement: Increase/maintain participation of stakeholders to inform decisions.
-FSD Assurance Survey: Increase/maintain percentage of parents satisfied with Assurance Measures.
-Engagement: Develop effective engagement processes that rely on education partners working together for the purposes of bringing about positive change, with all partners recognizing that the nature of the engagement will vary according to the needs of the participants.
-Share Education Plan with School Council to get feedback and voice.
-Explore community partnerships and outside agencies that can support with education at Big Rock School, particularly around career learning Learning and Capacity Building: Develop a dynamic assurance process that provides opportunities for building capacity for change and ongoing improvement.
+Strategy Implemented in 2024-2025 Strategy Continued From 2025-2026

+GOALS (STRATEGIES IN BULLETS)

+Advance stakeholder engagement and communications by:

+- Use student voice to increase clubs, student mentorship, and leadership opportunities. - Continue to engage parents in School Council through more community speaker series such as Orenda, LUNA, based on surveying parents for areas of interest - Provide multiple feedback loops to inform, consult, and collaborate with community to guide decisions including parent survey for more voice. - Find innovative ways to communicate the story of Big Rock School in those areas that scored low on AEAM and FSD Assurance Survey and any new initiatives/changes that are implemented.

+Advance evidence-based continuous improvement and assurance by:

+- Evidence-informed decision-making: Ensure a continuous improvement cycle in which participants are persistently attentive to gathering ongoing, triangulated evidence to inform next steps. - o Develop and use quality Level A assessments along with validity marking to indicate impact on learning and next steps. - o Analyze provincial data and assessments to identify areas of strengths and next steps - Engagement: Develop effective engagement processes that rely on education partners working together for the purposes of bringing about positive change, with all partners recognizing that the nature of the engagement will vary according to the needs of the participants. - o Share Education Plan with School Council to get feedback and voice. - Explore community partnerships and outside agencies that can support with education at Big Rock School, particularly around career learning - Learning and Capacity Building: Develop a dynamic assurance process that provides opportunities for building capacity for change and ongoing improvement.